GetMetaMap/metamap-ios-sdk/docs/mati-ios.md

 ## Metadata Usage

-#### 0) Metadata – is used as an additional parameter for sending it to you via a webhook after passing verification and is also displayed in the verification on the dashboard
+Metadata is an additional optional parameter that you can receive using a webhook after passing verification.
+The metadata is also displayed in the verification on the [Dashboard](https://dashboard.getmati.com/).

+### Metadata: Set the Language

-#### 1) You can use metadata to set specific parameters, including setting your default language and to hide language settings from users.
+You can use metadata to set specific parameters, including setting your default language and to hide language settings from users.

 key: `fixedLanguage`
 value: locale code of language

 For instance, to set the language code for Spain to Spanish, we would set the `fixedLanguage` parameter to `es" `

-### Example: Set the Language Code for Spain
+#### Example: Set the Language Code for Spain

 **Swift**
 ```swift
 metadata: ["fixedLanguage": "es"]
 ```
+### Metadata: Set the Button Color

-#### 2) Or you can set color of main buttons in flow you want.
+You can use metadata to set the color of the main buttons in your flow.

-2.1)  Set the background color of button
+To set the background color of the button, use the following parameter:

 key: `buttonColor`
 value: hexColor